 Naples is a must for any traveler looking for an authentic experience in Italy.
 This is where the pizza was invented, after all!

 But it’s not just the pizza that beckons visitors to this large Italian city.
-The castles, the Duomo (and other churches), the Veiled Christ, and even more delicious bites like baba add a lot of flavor to this bustling Italian gem.
+The castles, the Duomo (and many other churches), the Veiled Christ, and even more delicious bites like baba add a lot of flavor to this bustling Italian gem.
 Throw in the fact that you can easily get to Herculaneum, Pompeii or the Amalfi Coast, Naples serves as the perfect place to settle in for a lengthy holiday.
-In this guide, we share some awesome things to do in Naples on a budget plus share some tips.
+In this guide, we share some awesome things to do in Naples on a budget plus share some helpful tips.

 Why on a budget?
 Because who doesn’t want more money for pizza and genovese?!

 So we don’t somehow turn this post into an obsessed foodie essay about how we dream of going back to Naples just to eat, we’ll direct you to our post on food you must try in Naples for some more food related tips.
-And yes, it’s budget friendly too (and delicious).
+And yes, it’s budget friendly too (and absolutely delicious).

 Some Quick Budget Tips for Naples